 If you know anything about me, it’s that I love nothing more than creativity, and Jeremy Scott truly embodies the definition of this word.
 On The Zeitgeist, I have covered two of his Los Angeles-based fashion shows and have been blown away by the wit and originality of the designs every single time.
-Not only is Jeremy an innovative designer, but he is also one of the most kind human beings on the planet.
+Jeremy is not only an innovative designer; he’s one of the kindest human beings on the planet.
 He surprised me at my 18th birthday party earlier this week, and it was the best moment I could have ever hoped for.

 The amazing photographer Mark Hunter of The Cobra Snake was there to photograph the event, and he took the featured image in this article.
 Jeremy and I conducted an impromptu interview at the end of the night, and I wrote down his answers on a napkin from the restaurant.
 I hope you enjoy this interview as much as I loved picking the brain of the most brilliant designer I have ever come across.
 It is an incredible honor to feature my idol, Jeremy Scott, on The Zeitgeist.